 Consumers are shopping more online than ever before, and mobile shopping is growing.
-According to a study conducted in 2018 by Ibotta.com, nearly 50% of consumers shop more on their mobile devices than in stores.
+According to a study conducted in 2020 by SupplyGem, nearly 50% of consumers shop more on their mobile devices than in stores.
 The ease of this process might serve as a perfect disguise for hackers to steal your transaction data, especially information from payment processing.
 In most cases, the payment process contains credit card data, name, address, email and phone information which is like a pot of gold for a cyber thief.
 Your information falling into the wrong hands could lead to identity theft, fraud or phishing attacks.

 Keep in mind that security matters on both sides of online transactions (as discussed in our Security Back to Basics webinar).
 Whether you’re a ski area or a performing arts center, your patrons will likely be looking for these indicators, so be sure you are offering them a safe and trusted shopping experience.

 Here are some tips to help protect yourself while shopping online: